Nanyi-Jiang/Nanyi-Jiang/README.md

 ### Hi there 👋

 🎓 I'm currently a Junior majoring in Computer Science at Purdue University West Lafayette.
-And I'm also an incoming Amazon SDE Intern 2023.
+And I'm also an Amazon SDE Intern @ AWS Audit Manager.
 <!--
 **Nanyi-Jiang/Nanyi-Jiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.